ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 In MACI, zero-knowledge proofs are used to ensure correctness of computation by making it impossible for the coordinator to incorrectly process votes and tally results.
 This is achieved by requiring the coordinator to generate ZK-SNARK proofs verifying that a) all messages were processed correctly b) the final result corresponds to the sum of all _valid_ votes.

 Thus, even without sharing a breakdown of votes per user (as is usually the case), MACI guarantees the integrity of results calculated during the tallying process.
 This feature is useful in reducing the effectiveness of basic collusion schemes.
-We can explore this possibility by using the previous example of Bob bribing Alice to vote for an option:
+Suppose that Bob wishes to bribe Alice to vote a certain way:

 - Alice registers to vote by sending their public key to a smart contract.
 - Alice agrees to vote for `option B` in exchange for a bribe from Bob.